 - Estate of Wayne C. Bongard – successful defense of estate where IRS sought to apply I.R.C. § 2036 to ignore existence of limited liability company for estate tax purposes – Estate of Bongard v.
 Comm'r, 124 T.C.
 95 (2005);

 - Estates of Eugene and Allene R. Stone – successful defense of estate where IRS sought to apply I.R.C. § 2036 to ignore existence of five family limited partnerships – Estate of Stone, et al. v.
 Comm'r, 86 T.C.M.
 (CCH) 551 (2003);

 - Estate of Beatrice Dunn – successful Fifth Circuit appeal and reversal of Tax Court decision regarding valuation of closely held corporation – Estate of Dunn v.
 Comm'r, 301 F.3d 339 (5th Cir.
 2002);

 - Estate of Helen Bolton Jameson – successful representation in Fifth Circuit appeal involving unrealized capital gains discount when valuing stock in closely held C corporation – Estate of Jameson v.
 Comm'r, 267 F.3d 366 (5th Cir.
 2001).

-- In matters regarding attorney-client and related privileges:
+- In published matters regarding attorney-client and related privileges:

-- Estate of Nellie Segerstrom – successful representation of the estate in federal district court in response to IRS summons of attorney-client privileged documents, and defense of estate in Tax Court in $18 million dispute with IRS regarding the estate tax value of real estate partnerships – Estate of Segerstrom v.
+- Estate of Nellie Segerstrom – successful representation of estate in federal district court in response to IRS summons of attorney-client privileged documents, and defense of estate in Tax Court in $18 million dispute regarding estate tax value of real estate partnerships – Estate of Segerstrom v.
 United States, 87 A.F.T.R.2d 2001-1153 (N.D.
 Cal.
 2001).